 Our Windows PCs / laptops connect to the LAN using Ethernet and / or WiFi and we only tend to store “personal” data on our desktops / laptops.
 All other data e.g. Photos, banking stuff, Music etc is stored on the CentOS server so it can be accessed by any device on the LAN.
 We have 50GB+ of MP3s and videos that we can access using our Tablets or phones.
 This means we can use VLC to listen to any of our music or view family and other videos.

 The CentOS server is basically used as a file server for “non personal” data and as a backup facility.
 The hot swappable data array means if one of the HDDs in the array fails, I can pop in a new HDD and rebuild the array, with no loss of data – Magic 🙂 I also have a USB HDD attached to the CentOS server and all of the contents of my data array are copied over to the USB drive every day ( I use rsync to “mirror” the data array and this only copies files that have changed) This gives me a backup of the data array.

-I mainly connect to the CentOS server using SSH and don’t have a GUI.
-I connect remotely using “Putty“, “WinSCP” and “Webmin” to carry out maintenance tasks but occasionally access interactively using the terminal.
+I mainly connect to the CentOS server using SSH and don’t have a GUI installed so it is basically “headless”.
+I connect remotely from my Windows PC using “Putty“, “WinSCP” and “Webmin” to carry out maintenance tasks but occasionally access interactively using the terminal.